valarao/chocolate-thunder-chess/README.md

 By retrieving these opening positions, players can <b>input the notation into other Chess websites for analysis</b>, or even potentially play games (against themselves or an [AI engine](https://en.wikipedia.org/wiki/Stockfish_(chess))) starting at the positions requested.

-Given <b>time constraints</b>, we can allow players to create their own user accounts to track the openings they've requested/analyzed, allow players to play against their friends, or setup their own custom positions.

 ## Project Task Requirements

 ### Minimal Requirements